IGOR02022010/SHINKOR-OS-Portable-HTML-CSS-JS-/README.md

 SOFTWARE.

 NOTICE:
-This project ("SHINKOR WebOS Portable") is an independent initiative and is not affiliated with, endorsed by, or related to LG Corporation or its WebOS products.
+This project ("SHINKOR OS Portable") is an independent initiative and is not affiliated with, endorsed by, or related to LG Corporation or its WebOS products.

 The term "WebOS" used in the project name and description refers exclusively to the